HISTORY OF THE LATIN LANGUAGE

 Learning outcomes of the course unit

--Learning skills: Latin literature helps to develop those learnings kills necessary both for an increasing specialization and for the job market.
+Learing skills: Latin literature helps to develop those learning skills necessary both for an increasing specialization and for the job market (particularly, teaching).

 Prerequisites: 12 CFU in the “SSD” “Language and Latin Literature”.
 Those who already have 18 CFU in the same “SSD” are required to pass a preliminary written test.